rscode999/cnet/README.md

 //Highly recommended: free the activation function pointer relu_activation_function_ptr.reset();
 ```

-Once added to the network, each layer is assigned an index.
-The first layer has index 0, the second layer has index 1... and the last layer has index `{networkName}.layer_count()`-1.
-The index allows for editing individual layers.

 Layers are added in sequential order.
 The first layer added will become the input.
 The last layer added is the output.

+Once added to the network, each layer is assigned an index.
+By default, the first layer added has index 0, the second layer added has index 1... and the last layer has index `{networkName}.layer_count()`-1.
+The index allows for editing individual layers.
 The `insert_layer` method adds layers in positions other than the back of the network.
 The `remove_layer` method erases a layer at a specified index.